| |

 What did I learn from this DIY project?

-I will do a better job taping the shelves the next time I stain.
+I’ll be switching out the pull for something bigger and chunkier.
+For the next project, I will do a much better job taping the shelves when I stain.

 But I think you can get the idea here, and make adjustments as needed.
 I know you’ll agree that a cabinet is a great way to repurpose a vintage window.